undix/ugai/README.md

 A Calibre e-Books application operating natively on MIPS Linux OpenWRT 12.09.
 Pronounced *ooh-guy*, this application enables rapid sharing of multimedia collections through any old router.
 With `ugai.cgi`, you can establish a portable, Calibre wireless server in under a minute, all for less than $10 and using under 5 watts of power.
 No advanced IT skills required!
 Just type 4 command.

+If you planned to make home NAS storage for private collections and share it only between family or guest--not to stranger at social media, `ugai.cgi` is the perfect choice.
+Or it fit for teacher or trainner to replace whiteboard even costly projector and turn smartphone's audience as small presentation screen.

 [![Discover the simplicity and speed of the installation process in this video.](http://img.youtube.com/vi/q8KNBix4JUY/0.jpg)](http://www.youtube.com/watch?v=q8KNBix4JUY "Installation Video")

-If you planned to make home NAS storage for private collections and share it only between family or guest--not to stranger at social media, ugai.cgi is the perfect choice.
-Or it fit for teacher or trainner to replace whiteboard even costly projector and turn smartphone's audience as small presentation screen.
+This video is intentionally presented without sound, adhering to the principle that 'actions speak louder than words'.
+Please activate closed captions for detailed descriptions of the actions on screen.
+Closed captions are available in multiple languages, with Bahasa Indonesia as the default setting.

 What's New?
 ===========